CiscoSecurity/tr-05-serverless-relay/README.md

 [AWS Environment Variables](aws/EnvironmentVariables.md) guide on passing arbitrary environment variables to Lambdas.

-4. The command will also build the links to the Threat Response pages (in all available regions) with the corresponding module creation forms.
-Select the link corresponding to your Threat Response region.
-The form there will require you to enter both your Lambda's `URL` and your `JWT` (along with a unique name) to finally create your Threat Response module.
+4. The command will also build the links to the SecureX Response pages (in all available regions) with the corresponding module creation forms.
+Select the link corresponding to your SecureX Threat Response region.
+The form there will require you to enter both your Lambda's `URL` and your `JWT` (along with a unique name) to finally create your SecureX Threat Response module.

 That is it!
 Your Serverless Relay is ready to use!
 Congratulations!